The Fairy Tale Castles of Budapest

 The author in Budapest….on a quick, 12-hour layover!

-Map of Budapest
+Map of Budapest Hotels

-Hotels by the Castles of Budapest
+Hotels by Budapest’s Castles

-The train station in Budapest is surrounded by taxi drivers, some who may try to rip you off.
+The train station in Budapest is surrounded by taxi drivers.
 Our first taxi driver quoted us $20 for a ride of less than a mile.
 After politely telling him “NO,” we started walking.
-(Always be able to carry your bags!)
+Always be able to carry your bags!
+A second taxi pulled over, giving us a much better rate, & we arrived at the sexy Buddha-Bar Hotel Budapest within minutes.

 Fairy Tale Castles of Budapest, Buddha Bar Hotel